Fire Protection Accreditation Scheme (FPAS)

 increased quality and professionalism by ensuring its fire

-protection workforce is enrolled in the Scheme and moving towards
+protection workforce is accredited through the Scheme and moving

 here to find out more on Registering your business for FPAS